p-borozdin/OADlib/optuna_example/README.md

 ```

 The code from `OADlib/optuna_example/tuning.py` can be copied and modified in order to fit the requirements of your particular model, dataset or set of hyperparameters.

+You can monitor the training process in real time with the `tensorboard` utility.
+For the given example of optuna code, running the command

+`tensorboard --logdir=path/to/OADlib/optuna_example/training/models --host=localhost --port=50000`

+can show you the current training progress within optuna trials in your browser (you can specify any other port, not necessarily `--port=50000`).